-They will guide you through the process of identifying and applying to colleges and universities that best fit you based on your academic profile, interests and goals.
 The College Counseling Office consistently provides opportunities for Saint Mary's students to assist in the preparation of applying to colleges and universities.
+They will guide you through the process of identifying and applying to colleges and universities that best fit you based on your academic profile, interests, and goals.
 They host nearly 100 college representatives on campus each year from both domestic and international institutions and regularly visit other college and university campuses across the country.
-Recently they have visited schools in Virgina, Washington D.C., South Carolina, Georgia, Maryland, Pennsylvania, Colorado, Wisconsin, and, of course, North Carolina.
-Although your path and progress are in your control, you will have the support of the College Counseling Office along the way.
+As COVID-19 guidelines are updated, our college counselors will once again begin visiting colleges and universities across the U.S. Although your path and progress are in your control, you will have the support of the College Counseling Office along the way.

 Traditionally, each year, one hundred percent of Saint Mary's seniors are accepted for admission at a wide array of selective colleges and universities.
-Students at Saint Mary's School typically submit applications to an average of 6 institutions.
 We are heartened by the success Saint Mary's girls experience in the college application and selection process.
 A willingness on the part of students to explore the educational options that exist at the local, regional, national and international levels allows them to leave the Saint Mary's community and move forward in their educational pursuits successfully.